openmindculture/prelovedshop/README.md

 Public beta: https://prelovedshop.de/

+For local development, run a dev setup like dockware like the one preconfigured for [sw-IngoSMasonry theme](https://github.com/openmindculture/sw-IngoSMasonryTheme).

 This repository contains concepts, placeholder text, and customizations.

-Reusable customizations should be moved to independent modules:
+Reusable customizations should be moved to independent modules.

 ## Requirements, Dependencies, Recommendations